timvdc/poetry/README.md

 the MELODI group at IRIT, the research institute for computer science in Toulouse.
-Charles has been trained on billions of words extracted from generic web texts; its rhyming knowledge has been extracted from the French Wiktionary, and it automatically learned an elemntary notion of sense by looking at the context of words.
+Charles has been trained on billions of words extracted from generic web texts; its rhyming knowledge has been extracted from the French Wiktionary, and it automatically learned an elementary notion of sense by looking at the context of words.

 NOTE: experimental, unclean, and badly documented development version.
-At the moment, the code is not very clean, and it will undergo significant rewrites in the following months.
+At the moment, the code is not very clean, and it will undergo significant rewriting and refactoring in the following months.

 Currently hard-coded for execution on the GPU.